CAA not against Muslim community of India: Gadkari

 "What has it (Congress) done for you?
 I request the Muslim community of the country to understand the conspiracy.
 Your development can be done only by the BJP and not the Congress," the minister said.

 "You used to ride cycle-rickshaw, we gave you e- rickshaw and helped you stand.
-Congress considers you as a vote machine so that it can rule afterward.
+Congress considers you as a voting machine so that it can rule afterwards.
 Don't fall for this misinformation," he said.
 "We all are one, our legacy is one.
-You go to masjid, we don't oppose it.
+You go to the masjid, we don't oppose it.
 We all will live together and work according to the Constitution framed by Dr Babasaheb Ambedkar.

-This is what we have been saying, not anything new," Gadkari said.
+This is what we have been saying, not anything new," he said.
+Gadkari said before 1947, there was an "Akhand Bharat" .
+After partition,Muhammad Ali Jinnah declared Pakistan as a Muslim nation.

+"But, in our country, under the leadership of Mahatma Gandhi, it was accepted that our nation would not be a 'Hindu Rashtra', but it would be a 'secular nation' for all communities in our country," he said.
+But, when this was decided, Mahatma Gandhi was asked that Pakistan is a Muslim country and there are 22 percent Hindus, Sikhs, Jains, Parsis, and Christians there, and where will they go if they face injustice and persecution, he said.

+"Gandhiji replied that minorities in Pakistan and Afghanistan, whenever they will require support, India will support them," the senior BJP leader said.
+It is written in the Constitution that when Hindus, Sikhs, Jains, Parsis, Christians from Pakistan and Afghanistan go to India they would be referred to as 'refugees', he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)